cdapio/cdap/cdap-docs/integrations/source/cask-market/api.rst

           {
             "name": "steps",
             "value": [
-              "Download the zip file from Mysql at https://dev.mysql.com/downloads/file/?id=462850", "Unzip the file",
+              "Download the ZIP file from MySQL at https://dev.mysql.com/downloads/file/?id=462850", "Unzip the file",
-              "In the next step, upload the 'mysql-connector-java-5.1.39-bin.jar' file from the zip" ]
+              "In the next step, upload the 'mysql-connector-java-5.1.39-bin.jar' file from the ZIP" ]
           }
         ]